scheb/2fa/doc/providers/google.md

-Google Authentication
+Google Authenticator
 ====================

+[Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) is a popular implementation of a [TOTP algorithm](https://en.wikipedia.org/wiki/Time-based_One-Time_Password) to generate authentication codes.
+Compared to the [TOTP two-factor provider](totp.md), the implementation has a fixed configuration, which is necessary to be compatible with the Google Authenticator app:

+- it generates 6-digit codes
+- the code changes every 30 seconds

+If you need different settings, please use the [TOTP two-factor provider](totp.md).
+Be warned that custom TOTP configurations likely won't be compatible with the Google Authenticator app.

+## How authentication works

+The user has to link their account to the Google Authenticator app first.
+This is done by generating a shared secret code, which is stored in the user entity.
+Users add the code to the Google Authenticator app either by manually typing it in, or scanning a QR which automatically transfers the information.

+On successful authentication the bundle checks if there is a secret stored in the user entity.
+If that's the case, it will ask for the authentication code.
+The user must enter the code currently shown in the Google Authenticator app to gain access.

+For more information see the [Google Authenticator website](http://code.google.com/p/google-authenticator/).

-## Prerequisites
+## Installation

 To make use of this feature, you have to install `scheb/2fa-google-authenticator`.

 ```bash
 composer require scheb/2fa-google-authenticator
 ```

-## How it works

-The user entity has to be linked with [Google Authenticator](https://en.wikipedia.org/wiki/Google_Authenticator) first.
-This is done by generating a secret code and storing it in the user entity.
-Users can add that code to the Google Authenticator app on their mobile.
-The app will generate a 6-digit numeric code from it that changes every 30 seconds.

-On successful authentication the bundle checks if there is a secret stored in the user entity.
-If that's the case it will ask for the authentication code.
-The user must enter the code currently shown in the Google Authenticator app to gain access.

-For more information see the [Google Authenticator website](http://code.google.com/p/google-authenticator/).

 ## Basic Configuration